Rare Bleeding Disorders

 Karla is 17 and lives with mild hemophilia B. Learn more about what patients like her are looking for in a factor IX treatment.

-See patient case examples
+See patient profiles

 Teen illustration